docker/docs/get-started/part3.md

 Docker will do an in-place update, no need to tear the stack down first or kill any containers.

 Now, re-run `docker container ls -q` to see the deployed instances reconfigured.
-For example, if you scaled up the replicas, there will be more running containers.
+For example, if you scaled up the replicas, more containers are started.

 ### Take down the app and the swarm